 The Civitas Project for the Interdisciplinary Study of Political Society and Civic Life links the analytical rigor of the social sciences with the philosophical, historical, and normative richness of the liberal arts to inform public understanding of the principles and policies of civic life.
-Housed in the Hobby Center for Public Policy in the UH College of Liberal Arts and Social Science (CLASS), the Civitas Project is uniquely poised to engage the diverse resources of the city of Houston and of its university in four key areas of inquiry:
+Housed in the Hobby School of Public Affairs in the UH College of Liberal Arts and Social Science (CLASS), the Civitas Project is uniquely poised to engage the diverse resources of the city of Houston and of its university in four key areas of inquiry:

 - The constitutional and social order of a just political community.